 To help set a goal for the number of links you’d like to obtain, I recommend taking a look at the backlink profiles of top-ranking sites.
 In order to rank in line with or above the competition, you’ll want your backlink profile to be comparable, if not stronger than those profiles.

 8. Can you guarantee a certain number of links for a campaign?

 Since this is a white hat approach to link building, it’s not possible to guarantee the exact number of links a piece of content will generate.
 The success of a content piece is ultimately in the hands of the writers and publishers the content is pitched to and whether they decide to cover and link to it.

 Based on past campaign performance, a typical campaign can result in anywhere from 7 to 100+ backlinks to a brand’s website.

 There you have it – some of the most common questions about link building answered.
 Do you have more questions?
 Are you curious to learn more about the value link building can provide to your brand?
-Contact us and we’d be happy to help strategize the best ways to use content marketing to improve your online presence and visibility!
+Contact us our digital PR agency and we’d be happy to help strategize the best ways to use content marketing to improve your online presence and visibility!

 Join thousands of marketers to get the best search news in under 5 minutes.
 Get resources, tips and more with The Splash newsletter: